MrBrax/twitch-vod-chat/readme.md

 Open the player.html page, load the video file (for better stability) and chat dump (can take a while).

-Set settings as wanted, then press Start.
+Set settings as wanted, then press Start Playback.
 Pressing apply while playing will apply modified settings.

-Right clicking the video and showing controls makes it so you can seek the video.

 Press space when player is focused to play, useful if you've toggled fullscreen.
+Arrow keys to seek.

 # Recording